dcalvin/docs-1/v19.1/cluster-topology-patterns.md

     ~~~

 ## Anti-patterns

+- Do not have a cluster's replication factor equal to the number of nodes in your cluster.

 _Do we want to add a section for bad patterns (i.e., two datacenters, even # of replicas)?_